-5 Debate on a motion to amend must be confined to its merits only, and cannot go into the main question except as necessary for debate of the motion to amend.
+&lt;sup>TM-Debate on a motion to amend must be confined to its merits only, and cannot go into the main question except as necessary for debate of the motion to amend.

-6 Only in order if the previous action has not already been performed in a manner so that it cannot be undone, and if the matter cannot be taken upon through reconsideration.
+&lt;sup>14 Only in order if the previous action has not already been performed in a manner so that it cannot be undone, and if the matter cannot be taken upon through reconsideration.

-7 Debate on appeal must be confined to its merits only, and cannot go into the main question except as necessary for debate of the appeal.
+&lt;sup>12 Debate on appeal must be confined to its merits only, and cannot go into the main question except as necessary for debate of the appeal.

-8 The appropriate question for the body is then: "Should the decision of the chair be sustained?"
+&lt;sup>13-The appropriate question for the body is then: "Should the decision of the chair be sustained?"
 An "aye" vote approves the chair's decision.

 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Limit or extend limits on debate on a pending question No Yes No Yes Yes, but if vote was affirmative, may only reconsider unexecuted part of order "I move that debate be limited to [e.g., one speech of three minutes] for each member."
+Sample language Change or depart from adopted agenda, immediately to take up a matter out of its proper order No Yes No No No "I move to suspend the agenda and immediately take up [identify item]."
+Commit, refer or recommit a pending question Ne Yes Yes Yes Only if committee to which the matter was referred has not begun work on the matter "I move to refer the motion to the [name] committee."
+"I move that the motion be referred to a subcommittee of members appointed specially for this purpose by the President [and committee chair]."
+Limit or extend limits on debate on a pending question Ne Yes Ne Yes Yes, but if vote was affirmative, may only reconsider unexecuted part of order "I move that debate be limited to [e.g., one speech of three minutes] for each member."
 [Other variations of limitations possible.]
 Limit or extend limits of debate for the duration of a meeting No Yes Yes Yes Yes "I move that this meeting debate be limited to [e.g., five minutes] for each member."
+"I move the question."

-Discharge a committee No Yes Yes Yes Negative Vote Only "I move that the [name] committee be discharged from further consideration of [issue]."
+Motion In order when another has the floor?
+Must be seconded?
+Debatable?
+Amendable?
+Can be reconsidered?
+Sample language Discharge a committee No Yes Yes Yes Negative Vote Only "I move that the [name] committee be discharged from further consideration of [issue]."
 "I move that the [name] committee be discharged."
-Divide the question 9 Yes No No No No "I call for a division of the question."
-Point of Information 10 Yes No No No No "I rise to a point of information."
+Divide the question 14 Yes No Ne Ne No "I call for a division of the question."
+Point of Information 15 Yes No No No No "I rise to a point of information."
 "Point of information!"
 "Will [name of member with the floor] yield for a question?"
+Minutes approve or correct before Ne Yes Yes Yes Yes "I move adoption of the minutes as presented [or as amended]" adoption [If motion to approve already made] "I move that the minutes be amended by" Minutes correct after approval See Amena Something After - Adoption

-9 Compelled at the demand of a single member.
+&lt;sup>44 Compelled at the demand of a single member.

-10 Is not voted on.
+&lt;sup>45 Is not voted on.